Sneakerhead20/python-essentials-gradebook/README.md

 # Student Gradebook Manager

+Sneakerhead20
+Data Science

-## Python Essentials Gradebook
+## Description
 A console program that stores students and their marks in memory and shows statistics such as averages, the top student, and pass/fail lists.

+## How to run
+    python gradebook.py

 ## Features
 1. Add a student